lidofinance/lido-improvement-proposals/LIPS/lip-2.md

   below, reverts the transaction with `ALLOWED_BEACON_BALANCE_DECREASE` code.

 [1]: https://en.wikipedia.org/wiki/Annual_percentage_rate

-## Use only one epoch per frame to simplify vote accounting.

-## Add calculation of rewards APR.

 ## Callback function to be invoked every time the quorum is reached among oracle daemons data.